wechain/web/POSTING_GUIDELINES.md

 ## 3. Language - English Only
 Steemhunt runs a single ranking board globally, so please post and comment in English.
+The product website should also be in English.

 ## 4. Product Link
 All posts must have a valid website.
 You can only provide an official website of the product, app download link, or e-commerce site where users can make purchases.
 The following examples WILL NOT be accepted: